Small Staircase in Kalemegdan Park: Characteristics

-2017-2018 reconstruction
+2017–2018 reconstruction

 The staircase is covered with the greenish granite, kersantite, from the now closed Tešićev Majdan (Тошићев мајдан, "Tešić Quarry") in Ripanj, on the southern slopes of Avala.
 As the staircase deteriorated in time, city government in 2011 drafted a restoration project, but the problem was that the quarry is closed before 1960 and it is the only known location of kersantite in Serbia.
 For decades, kersantite was used for the Belgrade buildings, including some of the most representative ones: the fountain between the Novi Dvor and Stari Dvor, bordure of the Hotel Bristol, pedestal of the Play of Black Horses statues in front of the House of the National Assembly of Serbia and buildings of Belgrade Cooperative, Elementary School King Petar I, Cathedral Church of St. Michael the Archangel and Main Post Office Building.
 City government announced in 2012 that it will unilaterally explore the pit until it gets reopened and inspected it in 2013.
 After the political change in Belgrade in the late 2013, the motion was dropped and the Small Staircase wasn't renovated.

-The staircase was also damaged in 1999 during the NATO bombing of Serbia.
+The staircase was also damaged in 1999 during the NATO bombing of Yugoslavia.
 The statics of the stairs was excluded during the previous reconstructions and they further deteriorated as the entire slope is actually a mass wasting area.
 As of 2017 the staircase was in a very bad shape and the reconstruction began on 21 November 2017.
 The stairs were consolidated, statics improved, damaged and missing parts replaced with the original stones and the overall authentic form of the staircase was reestablished as it was partially covered with the asphalt concrete.
 Deadline was set for June 2018, but was extended to August because of the remains of the original kaldrma cobblestone which was discovered beneath the asphalt.
 Almost perfectly preserved under the 0.5 m of asphalt, the kaldrma was repaired and refilled.
 Also discovered below was a section of the original sidewalk, made of kersantite, just like the staircase itself.
 Although the Tešić Quarry remained nonoperational, enough stone was stored in the quarry before it was closed.